MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-deployable-package-system.md

 [!include[banner](../includes/banner.md)]

-This topic describes how you can use Lifecycle Services (LCS) to automatically apply updates to a Finance and Operations environment.
+This topic describes how you can use Microsoft Dynamics Lifecycle Services (LCS) to automatically apply updates to a Microsoft Dynamics 365 for Finance and Operations, Enterprise edition environment.
 Finance and Operations updates are applied using deployable packages.

 > [!IMPORTANT]
 > Applying packages causes system downtime.
 All relevant services will be stopped, and you won't be able to use your environments while the package is being applied.
 You should plan accordingly.